- National chair of the Coalition to Defend Affirmative Action, Integration & Immigrant Rights

 See also: By Any Means Necessary

 Shanta Driver earned a bachelor's degree in psychology and social relations from Harvard University in 1975, and a J.D. from Wayne State University Law School in 2002.
-She is currently an attorney at Scheff, Washington & Driver, a Detroit-based civil-rights and labor law firm.
+She has been affiliated with the Revolutionary Workers League (RWL), a Marxist organization, since 1983, and is currently an attorney at Scheff, Washington & Driver, a Detroit-based civil-rights and labor law firm.

 Driver is the national chair for the Coalition to Defend Affirmative Action, Integration & Immigrant Rights; the founder and national chair of By Any Means Necessary (BAMN); and the national director of BAMN’s nonprofit affiliate, the United for Equality and Affirmative Action Legal Defense Fund.
 She was instrumental in organizing a 50,000-person “March on Washington to Defend Affirmative Action,” which took place on April 1, 2003.
 In addition, Driver was the legal architect of a student intervention into Grutter v.
 Bollinger, the University of Michigan Law School affirmative-action case where the Supreme Court ruled, in June 2003, that while hard, race-based quotas were impermissible, the “use of race in admissions decisions to further a compelling interest in obtaining the educational benefits that flow from a diverse student body” was a legitimate practice.